lairdkruger/laird-kruger-portfolio/README.md

 ##### Methodology

-The Svelte Javascript framework is useful for creating reusable web components, enabling reactivity and managing application state.
+The Svelte JavaScript framework is used for creating reusable web components, enabling reactivity and managing application state.

-Because Svelte is technically just a compiler, it works at a relatively low-level when compared to other frameworks like React and Vue.
-This means that Svelte essentially sits at the same level as the real DOM (no virtual DOM) - which makes it trivial to work with other Javascript libraries (like three.js) and native Web APIs.
+The main reason Svelte is used here as opposed to other popular JavaScript frameworks (React or Vue) is that Svelte works at compile-time rather than run-time.
+Operating at this lower level makes working with the DOM, native browser APIs and other JavaScript libraries (like three.js) much more trivial than the other frameworks.

+In this project specifically, you'll see that by implementing a basic Svelte context I've been able to use three.js declaratively (what react-three-fiber implements for React).

-Typescript is used to maintain static type checking throughout the application.
-The only reason typescript is used over javascript (with JSDoc for typings) is that typescript files are generally more readable and concise to write.
+TypeScript is used to maintain static type checking throughout the application.
+The only reason TypeScript is used over JavaScript (with JSDoc for typings) is that TypeScript files are generally more readable and concise to write.

-The SvelteKit application framework is used to enable SPA behaviour while maintaining server-side rendering and standard routing for SEO.
+The SvelteKit application framework is used to enable SPA behaviour while maintaining server-side rendering and standard routing for SEO benefits.

-No CSS preprocessors are used as Modern CSS is powerful enough for all styling requirements, with dynamic variables, container queries etc.
+For a project of this scale, I've done away with CSS preprocessors as Modern CSS is easily powerful enough for all styling requirements, with dynamic variables, container queries etc.